LandonSchropp/generator-landon-schropp/readme.md

 ## The Generators

 This project ships with several generators.

-If you'd like, these generators can all
+* [babel](packages/generator-babel/readme.md): Adds support for Babel along with my standard settings.
 * [eslint](packages/generator-eslint/readme.md): Adds my personal ESLint configuration to a project.
-* [babel](packages/generator-babel/readme.md): Adds support for Babel along with my standard settings.
 * [webpack](packages/generator-webpack/readme.md): Configures Webpack to compile a source JavaScript file using Babel.